Former Uvalde school police chief Pete Arredondo arrested 2 years after Robb Elementary School shooting

 UVALDE — Pete Arredondo, the former police chief of the Uvalde Consolidated Independent School District, was arrested Thursday, more than two years after the 2022 Robb Elementary School shooting.

-The San Antonio Express-News reported that Arredondo and a second officer who responded to the Uvalde shooting were indicted by a grand jury.
+The San Antonio Express-News reported that a grand jury indicted Arredondo and a second officer who responded to the Uvalde shooting.

+"[It's] very emotional," said Jesse Rizo, the uncle of Jackie Cazares, one of the victims.
+"I knew the day was going to come.
+I wasn't sure how long it would take."

 In a statement to CBS News Thursday evening, the school district said it "only just learned about the grand jury decision regarding two indictments being issued," and had "no information separate from what is being reported by the media."